-Newcastle College University Centre's Policing, Law and Protective Services degree will give you the foundation you need to kick-start your career in industry.
-Our practical courses are taught by former police officers and criminal justice workers, and have close links to industry specialists such as Northumbria Police, Newcastle Crown Court, the Royal Navy, Army and Tyne and Wear Fire and Rescue.
+A policing degree at Newcastle College University Centre will give you the foundation you need to kick-start your career in industry.
+Our practical courses are taught by former police officers and criminal justice workers, and have close links to industry specialists such as the Northumbria Police Crime Commissioner, the Violence Reduction Unit, British Transport Police and a range of North East law firms.

 If you want a fulfilling and challenging career in a vital industry, start your journey with us.

 What can I study?

 What can I do with a qualification in Policing?